-PCS notes that in §4.5 "Currency of the issue" it is stated that the notes shall be denominated in euros.
+PCS notes that in 4.5 (of "Information Concerning the Securities to be admitted to Trading"), currency of the issue, it is stated that the notes shall be denominated in euros.

-We also note that pursuant to the representation in Section 2.2.8.2, §(12), <<(12) That the Loans are all denominated and payable exclusively in Euros [...].>>.
+We also note that pursuant to the representation in 2.2.8 ("Additional Information to be Included"), (15), "that all of the loans are exclusively denominated and payable in euros: "the loans are denominated in euro."

-See statement in § 3.4.2.1 "Description of the credit enhancement" confirming that <<[...]
-Additionally, there is no currency risk given that both the Receivables and the Notes are denominated in the same currency (euros).>>.

 Therefore, in the absence of any currency mismatch, no currency hedging is necessary.